charlespeters/ARWHD/_posts/2014-07-01-SASS-architecture.md

 The whole point of this folder is the stuff I will use over and over again.

 ### Grid
 I have been having a LOAD of fun with this folder lately.
 The first file, I usually have a `@for` loop to create grid partials or classes and the second one to dicate which parts of the layout get these classes or extensions.
 Flexbox makes it way better though.
-I plan on writing more about making SASS based grids, so stay tuned.
+I plan on writing more about making Sass based grids, so stay tuned.

 ### Components
 All the repeatable layout elements on a page.
 Pretty straight forward stuff.